NewsUKArchive/fructose/README.md

 Create a `index.*.js` in this folder for your platform of choice: `ios`, `android`, or `web`.

-These files will load the components to be tested into the Fructose app.

 Register the component to the name that your app binary expects.

-Use react native showcase loader to require in your showcase files.
+Use react native showcase loader function to require in your showcase files.

 See the examples below.